3 practical ways to top fundraiser results

 We all know what it means when someone says, “there’s little reward without some risk”.
 And perhaps that’s one reason many sponsors end up not adding extra incentives to their school fundraiser to try to encourage more selling.
 They’re just not convinced that they'll get a good return on their investment.

 So, is there a way that they know for sure whether the money they’re investing will ultimately pay off?
 This can be a hard hurdle to overcome for many sponsors.
 They prefer to play it safe.
 If you’re also concerned about this, you can actually incorporate incentives that won't cost you anything.
 In other words, reward without the risk.
-Here are 3 easy ways you can achieve top fundraising results without blowing your budget.
+Here are 3 easy school fundraising ideas you can use without blowing your budget.

 1. Get School Staff Involved